Amanda Anisimova: Playing style

 Anisimova is an aggressive baseliner, with powerful groundstrokes from both wings.
 Her two-handed backhand is her most potent weapon, and is hit consistently with depth, speed, and power; she produces many winners with her backhand down-the-line.
 Her forehand is also strong, and is hit flat with a condensed swing, allowing her to generate sharp angles with this stroke.
 She can hit her forehand effectively at any ball height, rendering her forehand deadly on any surface.
 She is fast around the court, and her footwork is quick and intricate, allowing her to extend rallies until she can create an opportunity to hit a winner.

 One of her greatest strengths is her return of serve, especially when returning second serves, neutralising powerful serves with a crosscourt inside-out forehand or a backhand down-the-line, making her one of the most effective returners on the WTA Tour.
 The cleanness of her ball-striking, point construction, and powerful groundstrokes make her a formidable opponent on any surface.

 Personal life

-Anisimova is currently dating Tyler Roos, a former The Amazing Race Australia contestant and the son of Australian rules football legend Paul Roos.
+Anisimova took a break from professional tennis in May 2023, citing mental health concerns and burnout, and returned to the sport in January 2024.